-Women’s health physiotherapy is a specialist area of physiotherapy supporting women through their life stages from young women, through the childbearing years, to midlife and beyond menopause.
+Women’s health physiotherapy is a specialist area of physiotherapy supporting women through their life stages from being a young woman, through the childbearing years, to mid-life and beyond menopause.

 Eve Health’s advanced practice physiotherapists specialise in the management of pelvic floor issues including bladder and bowel dysfunction, pelvic organ prolapse, pelvic pain and sexual dysfunction, as well as pregnancy-related pain and dysfunction.